simpsonhu/simpsonhu.github.io/_pages/about.md

 ### M.Sc. in Data Communications Engineering (09.2016-10.2017)
 * Department of Electronic and Electrical Engineering, The University of Sheffield, Sheffield, UK.
+* Title of thesis: The Planning and Management of Co-Existence WLANs.
 * Supervisor: [Prof.Jie Zhang](https://www.sheffield.ac.uk/eee/people/academic-staff/jie-zhang)

 ### B.Eng. in Telecommunications Engineering (09.2011-06.2015)